-The Islamic Perspective On Grief - Coping with Individual and Community Loss
+The Islamic Perspective On Grief - Coping with Individual and Community Loss/Hardship

 Grief is an inevitable fact of life, one that each person must, unfortunately, go through.
 Allah (S) says in Surah Al-Baqarah, verse 155, "And We will surely test you with something of fear and hunger and a loss of wealth and lives and fruits..."
 As long as you are on this earth, you will likely experience a loss of someone close to you.

 Sometimes we face loss or are tested as a community on an immense scale.
-The recent, terrible shootings at Masjid Al Noor and Linwood Masjid in Christchurch, New Zealand has impacted Muslims (and those who are not Muslims) around the world.
-We are faced with one horrific thing after another, and it can become too easy to tamp down our grief and move on to the next thing in life.
+From the recent rampaging fires in the Amazon rain forests to the ongoing crisis with family separation and migrant children on our borders to the ongoing communications blackout and violence in Kashmir to constant trauma faced by marginalized communities around the world to lingering fears in our houses of worship stemming from the terrible shootings at Masjid Al Noor and Linwood Masjid in Christchurch, New Zealand - this has all impacted Muslims (and those who are not Muslims) around the world.
+We seem to face with one horrific thing after another, and it can become too easy to tamp down our grief and move on to the next thing in life.
 However, while it is incredibly painful, how you cope with grief impacts the healing process and life moving forward tremendously.

 To grieve is to love, and the deeper one's love is for someone or for the community at large, the deeper the grief for his or her loss.
 When we mourn the death of a loved one, we feel raw, angry, anguished, vulnerable ... you name it.
 The pain can manifest in a variety of ways, and the coping mechanisms vary from person to person.
 There is no timeline for grief or the healing process, but the sharp pangs tend to blunt with time, though triggers can hit at any moment, seemingly out of nowhere.
 When I lost my baby son two years ago, the pain was unbearable.
 I still struggle with coming to terms with it sometimes, but I took great comfort in Allah (S)'s wisdom and justice when such tragedies hit, as stated in verses 155-157 from Surah Al Baqarah: